84712 Product Engineering

 Assessment task 1: Consumer Product

-Please note: The Studio is to be understood as a professional working environment, make sure you are on time and stay for the duration.
-We will not tolerate any distracting apps such as gaming, social media, etc. running in the background, so leave your laptops in your bag.
+The Studio is to be understood as a professional working environment, make sure you are on time and stay for the duration.
+Please avoid having distracting apps such as gaming, social media, etc. running in the background on any of your devices.

 We will not review or give feedback on any work shown to us on a screen, such as a smartphone, tablet or computer.
 All 2D work must be shown to us in printed hard copy, on paper and this includes photos and CAD renderings.
 We must do it this way so we can physically sketch over the work we are reviewing and discuss design details with you.